 - Season cauliflower well with salt and fresh-ground black pepper, then turn off the heat and stir in the sliced green onions.

-- To serve, put about one-fourth of the cauliflower rice in a serving bowl, top with a generous spoonful of the buffalo chicken and some sauce, and sprinkle with crumbled blue cheese.
+- To serve, put about one-sixth of the cauliflower rice in a serving bowl, top with a generous spoonful of the buffalo chicken and some sauce, and sprinkle with crumbled blue cheese.
+Serve hot.

 This recipe created by Kalyn.